 TRAINING EQUIPMENT & STATIONS

-Training relating to abnormal and emergency situations may be more effective if classroom instructions are concurrently augmented by hands-on and simulated exercises.
+Training relating to abnormal and emergencies are some of the most important sessions and have proved in most cases to be more effective if classroom instructions simultaneously include hands-on and simulated exercises.

-It is essential that cabin crew members are given the opportunity to participate in simulated exercises and practice competencies during training, i.e. the execution of emergency procedures, such as those required to prepare the aircraft for an evacuation, ditching or extinguish an in-flight fire, supervise the cabin following a decompression, using the oxygen bottles and masks, manage passengers during an emergency evacuation, etc.
+Simulated exercises throughout training are essential for cabin crew members to participate in.
+These include execution of emergency procedures such as those required to prepare the aircraft for an evacuation, ditching or extinguishing an in-flight fire, supervising the cabin following a decompression, using the oxygen bottles and masks, managing passengers during an emergency evacuation, etc.

-SkyArt Practical Training Stations allow the cabin crew to be proficient in hands-on exercises, using and drill of emergency equipment.
+When completing the hands-on exercises in SkyArt Practical Training Stations, it teaches the cabin crew to be highly skilled and proficient during drills and real-life use of emergency equipment.